 Where to see them: They can be seen in coastal waters throughout the Archipelago.

 When to see them: They can be seen throughout the year in Galapagos.
 December to March is when pregnant females may be seen around the shores awaiting for night to lay their eggs.

-Threats: The adults are targeted by fisheries for their shells, cartilage and meat.
+Threats: The adults are targeted by fisheries globally for their shells, cartilage and meat.
 Bycatch of turtles is a huge problem as once they become entangled in nets and gear, they are likely to drown before they are landed.
 There is also some evidence that turtles can get the ‘bends’ when brought up quickly in fishing gear.

 Introduced mammals such as rats and cats often eat hatchlings causing even greater infant mortality.
 Feral pigs are known to destroy entire nests if they discover them and the trox beetle can also kill a whole brood before any have hatched

 Conservation action: The trade of Galapagos green turtle parts has been outlawed on the market meaning their trade has dropped dramatically.
 It appears on Appendix I of CITES and is therefore illegal to trade in wild-caught specimens.
 They are protected from fishing by the Galapagos National Park.
 Currently, we are working with partners to assess the risk of marine plastic pollution to Galapagos green turtle as part of our Plastic Pollution Free Galapagos programme.